Belgium end England Nations League hopes as Italy eye finals - RFI

 Denmark's late winner over Iceland means Belgium still need a point when they host the Danes on Wednesday to secure their place in the final four.

-In Copenhagen, Iceland, whose Euro 2020 hopes were dashed by Hungary in a 2-1 play-off defeat in midweek, suffered more agony against Denmark.
+In Copenhagen, Iceland, whose Euro 2020 hopes were dashed by Hungary in a 2-1 play-off defeat in midweek, suffered more agony.

 Vidar Orn Kjartansson levelled for Iceland in the 85th minute but another penalty by Eriksen in the second minute of injury time after a handball by Hordur Magnusson gave the Danes the three points.